edge-servers/immunity-controller/README.rst

 ##########################################

-**Note**: This step assumes that you already have a device registered on OpenWISP.
+**Note**: This step assumes that you already have a device registered on Immunity.
 Register or create a device before proceeding.

 1. Open the **Configuration** tab of the concerned device.
 2. Select the *WireGuard Client* template.